Temporary car insurance in New York

 Short-term car insurance in New York

 When purchasing car insurance in New York, drivers typically have the option to get a policy for 12 months or six months.
-A temporary car insurance policy is usually six months in length, but that could vary based on the provider you choose.
+A temporary car insurance policy is typically six months in length.
 While you can usually cancel a car insurance policy at any time, opting for a shorter policy term may appeal to you if you’re purchasing coverage from a new carrier for the first time or you simply do not need coverage for longer than six months.

 Is New York temporary car insurance right for me?